speechbrain/benchmarks/benchmarks/MOABB/README.md

 This package facilitates the integration of new models and their evaluation on MOABB supported tasks, i.e., motor imagery (MI), P300, and steady-state visual evoked potential (SSVEP).
 It not only offers an interface for easy model integration and testing but also proposes a fair and robust protocol for comparing different decoding pipelines.
 This code could be used for benchmarking new decoding pipelines (e.g., involving a novel deep learning architecture or a novel data augmentation strategy).
+We accompany our code with a benchmark on 9 MOABB datasets (for MI-based, P300-based, and SSVEP-based BCIs) performed using 3 popular deep neural networks for EEG decoding.
+Moreover, we also report the main results on the key aspects characterizing the decoding protocol we propose for enabling a trustworthy EEG decoding.

 For detailed information, please refer to [The link to the official paper will be available soon].